 A great architect like Le Corbusier solved the thermal imbalances problem (having light on the East side only in the morning and on the West side only in the afternoon) by designing apartments on two levels.
 Like in his famous Unitè d’habitation in Marseille, he identified the central distribution system every third apartment (managing to guarantee also a cross ventilation).

-Famous row houses: the projects
+Famous apartment buildings: the projects

 The Weissenhof estate in Stuttgart, by Mies Van der Rohe